-Leigh Byron - Dr. Byron has accomplished the educational leadership trifecta: superintendent in public schools, headmaster in private schools, and head of school in charter schools.
-In addition, he is the co-founder of a non-profit foundation whose mission is to use ballroom dancing to enhance the lives of children, and was the executive director of a non-profit foundation that uses soccer as a motivator to teach leadership skills to teenagers in low-income communities.
+Dr. Byron has accomplished the educational leadership trifecta: superintendent in public schools, headmaster in private schools, and head of school in charter schools.
+In addition to being the co-founder of Take the Lead Dance Project, he was the executive director of a non-profit foundation that uses soccer as a motivator to teach leadership skills to teenagers in low-income communities.
 He is a contributing editor at large for Broadway World.
 His doctorate was earned at Columbia University forever and a day ago.

 The son of a lifelong professor and educator, Justin Alexander understands the importance of the education process in improving students' lives.
 Justin believes dance study can improve students' confidence, social skills, and provide them with a creative outlet.
 He believes that dance can improve students' academic and social performance.
 Teaching students to dance enables them to better develop their creative skills and critical thinking, which are key skills for the 21st century.